AsyKhimki/MyStudies/AirflowFundamentals.md

 || Given a specific DAG scheduling goal (e.g., Schedule a DAG every day at 2 PM), identify the correct DAG scheduling parameter values to accomplish the goall ||
 || Given specific DAG scheduling parameter values, identify if a specific scheduling goal will be accomplished ||

+`schedule_interval=None`, which means it is not set to run automatically at any specific interval.
+Instead, it needs to be triggered manually for execution.

 <h3> Topic 7: DAG Runs </h3>

 | | Topic| Notes &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|